Frequently asked questions

 How much does membership cost?

-The co-operative share at MILA is socially graduated: The standard share is 180 euros, the social share is 20 euros.
-We recommend all those with greater financial means to subscribe to more shares.
-Many people are willing to do so and this is extremely important for our own funds.
-The co-operative share is a one-off payment and is refunded when you leave.
-Regardless of how many shares you subscribe to, you only have one vote in votes.
+The cooperative share at MILA is tiered according to income: The standard share is €180, the reduced share is €20.
+We recommend that those with greater financial means purchase more shares.
+Many members are willing to do so, which is crucial for our equity capital.
+The cooperative share is a one-time payment and is refunded upon leaving the cooperative.
+Regardless of the number of shares you purchase, you have only one vote in any votes.

-Who can claim the social share?
+Who can claim the social benefit?

-We are aware that not everyone can afford the standard rate.
-For those on a low income, for example, the social contribution of 20 euros offers the opportunity to join in.
-The decision is based on a self-assessment: each member assesses for themselves whether they need a social rate in order to be able to afford a membership at MILA (e.g. if they have a low income).
-The reasons for and definition of “low income” or “low-income” can of course vary, but the at-risk-of-poverty threshold (60% of the median income) in Austria can be used as a general guide.
-This depends on the size of the household.
-Further information on the at-risk-of-poverty threshold can be found on the websites of the Poverty Conference and Statistics Austria.
-By opting for the social tariff, as a member I also declare that I am prepared to provide proof of my low income on an ad hoc basis (e.g. in the event of concrete suspicion of abuse).
+We are aware that not everyone can afford the regular membership fee.
+For those with low incomes, for example, the reduced rate of €20 offers the opportunity to participate.
+The decision is based on self-assessment: Each member decides for themselves whether they need a reduced rate to afford MILA membership (e.g., due to a low income).
+The reasons for and definition of “low income” or “low-income” can, of course, vary.
+As a general guideline, the at-risk-of-poverty threshold (60% of the median income) in Austria can be used.
+This threshold depends on household size.
+Further information on the at-risk-of-poverty threshold can be found on the websites of the Austrian Anti-Poverty Network and Statistics Austria.
+By choosing the reduced rate, I, as a member, also agree to provide proof of my low income on a case-by-case basis (e.g., in the event of a specific suspicion of misuse).

 Can organisations also become members?